4 Labyrinths to Visit in West Virginia

-So you want to visit a labyrinth in Maryland.
-I have selected 10 of the best (there are over 100) that are accessible to the public from around the state, focusing on large population areas.
-I could have easily made this 20 labyrinths with the wonderful outdoor, public labyrinths available in the state !
+Let’s take a look at labyrinths that are available to walk in West Virginia.
+I have selected 4 of the best (there are around 20) that are accessible to the public from around the state, focusing on large population areas.
 If you want a full list of labyrinths in the state check out the Worldwide Labyrinth Finder.

 Why visit a Labyrinth ?